 By Anna Peverieri and Dimitri Rhodes

-(Reuters) -Dulux paints maker AkzoNobel missed expectations for third-quarter sales and earnings on Wednesday, hit by weak consumer demand and lower pricing in China.
+(Reuters) -Dulux paints maker AkzoNobel missed expectations for third-quarter revenue and earnings on Wednesday, as China’s weak real estate market weighs on the sales of its decorative paints.

-Shares in the Dutch paints-and-coatings maker fell 5.3% by 0708 GMT, the worst performer on Amsterdam’s blue chip index.
-They have fallen more than 19% so far this year after a string of consensus misses in recent quarters.
+Shares in the Dutch paints-and-coatings maker were down 4.6% at 1219 GMT.
+They have fallen nearly 20% so far this year after a string of consensus misses in recent quarters.

 “Our business in China is doing really well on the industrial side and it is doing pretty badly on the consumer side,” finance chief Maarten de Vries said during a press call.

-Organic sales in the decorative paints business rose 1%, helped by higher pricing outside of China, but weighed down by weak China demand and flat sales in Europe and the Middle East.
+Organic sales in the decorative paints business rose 1%, helped by higher pricing outside of China, but weighed down by flat sales in Europe and the Middle East alongside the decline in Asia.

-Sales in the coatings division rose 2% organically, driven by growth in its Marine, Protective and Powder Coatings units.
+Sales in the coatings division rose 2% organically, boosted by growth in its Marine, Protective and Powder Coatings units.

 AkzoNobel said it expected its adjusted core profit (EBITDA) to reach 1.5 billion euros this year, at the bottom of its earlier forecast range and in line with analysts’ expectations.

-Third-quarter adjusted EBITDA fell 4.8% to 394 million euros, missing consensus of 404 million.
+Third-quarter adjusted EBITDA fell 4.8% to 394 million euros, below the consensus of 404 million euros.

 ($1 = 0.9256 euros)